ObaraOrg/obara_lab/documentation/structuring_and_workflow.md

 ## File Tree

-The base file tree looks like the this (bolded ones are the important ones)
+The base file tree looks like the this (may differ from the actual one)

 ```
 ┣ 📂**config**                  (Holds the constants of the project, no of FAs, axial zooning, etc)